Chart Color Schemes

 Wakefield - Barunga West hosts an older demographic, ranking in the top quartile nationwide

-The median age in Wakefield - Barunga West is 48 years, similar to Rest of SA's average of 47 years but higher than the national norm of 38 years.
-Compared to the Rest of SA average, the 65-74 cohort is notably over-represented at 15.9% locally while 25-34 year-olds are under-represented at 8.2%.
-The concentration of the 65-74 age group is well above the national average of 9.4%.
-Between 2021 and present, the 65-74 age group has grown from 14.9% to 15.9% of the population while the 45-54 cohort has declined from 12.4% to 11.1%.
-Population forecasts for 2041 indicate substantial demographic changes with the 75-84 cohort showing the strongest projected growth at 36%, adding 314 residents to reach 1,194.
-Senior residents aged 65 and above will drive 70% of population growth, underscoring demographic aging trends.
-Conversely, both the 35-44 and 5-14 age groups are projected to have reduced numbers.
+The median age in Wakefield - Barunga West is 48 years, similar to the Rest of South Australia's average of 47, but well above the national norm of 38.
+Compared to the Rest of SA average, the 65-74 cohort is notably over-represented at 15.9% locally, while the 25-34 year-olds are under-represented at 8.2%.
+This 65-74 concentration is well above the national figure of 9.4%.
+Between 2021 and present, the 65 to 74 age group has grown from 14.9% to 15.9% of the population.
+Conversely, the 45 to 54 cohort has declined from 12.4% to 11.1%.
+Population forecasts for 2041 indicate substantial demographic changes for Wakefield - Barunga West.
+The 75 to 84 cohort shows the strongest projected growth at 36%, adding 314 residents to reach 1,194.
+Senior residents aged 65 and above will drive 70% of population growth, underscoring trends towards demographic aging.
+Conversely, both the 35-44 and 5-14 age groups are projected to see reduced numbers.